CMSgov/dpc-app/README.md

 Building DPC
 ---

+There are two ways to build DPC.

+> Note: DPC only supports Java 11 due to our use of new languages features, which prevents using older JDK versions.
+In addition, some of upstream dependencies have not been updated to support Java 12 and newer, but we plan on adding support at a later date.

+### Option 1: Full Integration Test

+Run `make ci-app`.
+This will start the dependencies, build all components, run integration tests, and run a full end to end test.
+You will be left with compiled JARs for each component, as well as compiled Docker containers.

+### Option 2: Manually

-1. Run `mvn clean install` after cloning to build and test the application.
+Run `mvn clean install` after cloning to build and test the application.
+Dependencies will need to be up and running for this option to succeed.

 This will also construct the *Docker* images for the various services.
 To skip the Docker build pass `-Djib.skip=True`

-> Note: DPC only supports Java 11 due to our use of new languages features, which prevents using older JDK versions.
-In addition, some of upstream dependencies have not been updated to support Java 12 and newer, but we plan on adding support at a later date.

 Running DPC
 ---